Recession-proof your business with digital transformation

 Know your customers

 Every customer is important to your business, but at any point in time, you will have different relationships, opportunities, and challenges across your customer base.
-The highest performing businesses will be disciplined around revenue tracking, timely nurturing, and spotting market needs. there will be different relationships and opportunities we have within your customer base.
+The highest performing businesses will be disciplined around revenue tracking, timely nurturing, and spotting market needs.
 With the right systems and processes in place, you can determine which customers are most profitable and then track leading indicators that may signal risk of attrition.
 The sooner you have this knowledge, the sooner you can act.

 By the same token, you should be able to determine which customers are least profitable so that you can take action sooner than later.
 Perhaps it’s simply a matter of changing the price structure, adjusting the delivery model, or even targeting a different market altogether.
 In any case, doubling down on recurring revenue models will provide more predictability and stability to get you through market ebbs and flows.